thiswillbeyourgithub/thiswillbeyourgithub/README.md

 ## Hi there 👋

-Life long coder, currently a medical student, hopefully psychiatry resident soon!
+Self-taught developer, currently a medical student, hopefully psychiatry resident soon!

 **Interests**: everything AI & Neuroscience🧠, all in between and even remotely related!
 Very into computational psychiatry.